[RSS readers, this post features galleries using PictoBrowser; Please click through to the blog to view them!]

 The Beguiling's excellent Chris Butcher MC'd the talk, which started with a preface by Adrian Tomine.
 Tomine talked briefly about the process by which his earliest Optic Nerve stories were re-printed in a boxed set as fascimilies of the original minicomics.

 But finally came... the main event!
-A 45 minute interview/discussion between Adrian Tomine and Yoshihiro Tatsumi.
+A 45 minute interview/discussion between Adrian Tomine and Yoshihiro Tatsumi with Jocelyne Allen serving as Tatsumi's interpretor.
 It was a treat to listen Tatsumi talk about his early days as a cartoonist, the tension of his relationship with Tezuka, and the release in English of many of his pioneering gekiga works.
 Here are a few photos:

 Also from the talk, here's a 3 minute video (shot by me from my seat) of Tatsumi responding to a question from Tomine about getting his early short works published:

-The interpreter for Tatsumi did a great job all weekend, I thought.
+Jocelyne Allen did a wonderful job all weekend interpreting for Tatsumi, I thought.
 Though, it was nice to be able to listen along to Tatsumi directly :)

 At TCAF on Saturday and Sunday, Tatsumi was the main event and most in-demand cartoonist at the festival.
 He spent 2-3 hours at the Drawn & Quarterly booth each day, generously signing books and giving sketches to fans.
 Since he took so long giving personal drawings, the lines were out of control at the booth: